darkestb4light/proxycheck/README.md

 ## Purpose:

-A simple PoC for testing various domains/URLs via a proxy
+A proof-of-concept tool for testing various domains/URLs via a proxy

 ## Overview